openshift-labs/learn-katacoda/apicurio/intro.md

 ![Katacoda command line](kind-intro/assets/command.png)

-just click on it and the command will execute in the interative terminal window.
+just click on it and the command will execute in the interactive terminal window.

 Click the START SCENARIO button to start.